kausha15/MortgageCalculator/README.md

-# Quoter Technical Assessment

-## Mortgage Calculator UI
+## Mortgage Calculator App

-Using a Frontend framework of your choice, build a BC mortgage calculator UI that makes use of the provided Go API Backend.
+Mortgage Calculator App that makes use of the Go API Backend.
 The Backend API handles the business logic for calculating a BC mortgage, and considers CMHC insurance.
 Additional information about the calculation and restrictions can be found here: https://www.ratehub.ca/cmhc-insurance-british-columbia.

-Note: The Backend API may not have the same decimal precision as other mortgage calculators.
-Don't worry if the calculation is a few cents off of what other mortgage calculators show.

-## Requirements

-- The UI should include inputs for:
-  - property price
-  - down payment
-  - annual interest rate
-  - amortization period (5 year increments between 5 and 30 years)
-  - payment schedule (accelerated bi-weekly, bi-weekly, monthly)
-- A button to submit the input fields to the API
-- After receiving a response from the API:
-  - if the API response is successful, display payment per payment schedule
+This app also involves,
-  - if the API response returns an error, display the error message
+ - API error handling

-Bonus Points:

-- Client-side input validation
+ - react form input validations
+ - unit tests using jest
+ - performance review with lighthouse report

+# Tech Stack :
+- Frontend :
+  - React
+  - JavaScript
+  - axios
+- Backend :
+  - Go
-- Unit tests
+- Unit Tests :
+  - Jest

 ## Running the Go API Backend